dojo/docs/dojo/fadeOut.rst

 .. contents::
     :depth: 2

-This function is a helper function that wraps the `dojo.animateProperty <dojo/animateProperty>`_ function to provide an easy interface to fading a node out of view on the page.
+This function is a helper function that wraps the :ref:`dojo.animateProperty <dojo/animateProperty>` function to provide an easy interface to fading a node out of view on the page.
 While this can be done with the *dojo.animateProperty* function, this function is simpler to use and will handle 99% of the cases a fade-out is desired.

 ==========
 Parameters